 Flights can be diverted for many reasons.
-Bad weather, mechanical problems, strikes, armed conflict and natural disasters, such as volcanic ash events, can cause a flight diversion.
-Airline pilots may also divert flights because of disruptive passenger behavior, passenger or crew health issues or legal issues, such as child custody cases, that involve passengers.
+Bad weather, mechanical problems, strikes, armed conflict and natural disasters can cause a flight diversion.
+Airline pilots may also divert flights because of disruptive passenger behavior, passenger or crew health issues, or legal issues that involve passengers.

 When your flight is diverted to another airport, you will face one of two situations.
-Either your flight will resume when conditions are favorable, such as when the weather clears or the airplane is repaired, or your flight will end at that airport and your airline will arrange for you to get to the flight's original destination by other means.
+Either your flight will resume when conditions are favorable or your flight will end at that airport and your airline will arrange for you to reach your destination by other means.
 If you have a connecting flight, you might miss it, depending on how much time you have between your originally-scheduled flights.

-Flight diversions are unexpected events, but there are things you can do before, during and after your flight to minimize a diverted flight's impact on your travel plans.
+Flight diversions are unexpected events, but there are things you can do before, during and after your flight to minimize a diverted flight's impact on your travel.

 Plan Ahead for Flight Diversions